Codearick/SpotifyClone/README.md

 ## Acknowledgments

 - Fonts used in the project are sourced from [Google Fonts](https://fonts.google.com/).
-- Icons used in the project are sourced from [HugeIcons](https://hugeicons.com/).
+- Icons used in the project are sourced from [Huge Icons](https://hugeicons.com/).

 Feel free to contribute, report issues, or suggest improvements.
 Happy listening! 🎶